Daksitha/AvatarWithPersonality/README.md

 ## Time scaling *of selected keyframes*:
 This is to make the existing motion slower.
 Introvert move and act slower than an Extrovert.

+Copyright of the code Belong to
+Fabrizio Nunnari
+Daksitha Withanage
+Fatima Aly